robjmitch/react-stitch/README.md

     </GridBlock>
   )
 }

+export default SomeApp
 ```

 # GridBlock
-The grid block is automatically set to a 12 section grid and has an option to
+The grid block is defaulted to a 12 section grid and has an option to
 add a gap width between each section by passing in a `gridGap` prop.
+GridBlock
+can be modified to have a specific grid quantity by passing in a `gridSections`
+property as well.

-`<GridBlock gridGap="10px"></GridBlock>`
+`<GridBlock gridGap="10px" gridSections="4"></GridBlock>`

 # GridCell
 The grid cell is defaulted to auto and will place each cell inline till it